rotki/docs/usage-guides/history/onchain.md

+---
+description: Sending on-chain transactions from rotki via WalletConnect or browser wallet on supported EVM chains.
+---

 > [!NOTE]
 > This is an experimental feature, and you may find some imperfections.
 However, we are going to continuously improve it.